 I can’t recall how many boats there are but there were more than enough for the growing crowd.
 The short boat ride takes you around the lake and showcases all of the animals you can see and how their habitat was formed.
 It is only offered in German, so brush up on your German-language zoology or ignore the guide completely and enjoy the view.

-Alaska was by far the children’s favorite exhibit.
+Alaska was by far the children’s favourite exhibit.
 It is a 1.3 km route and showcases cold climate animals not just those in Alaska but the Arctic wouldn’t have been an accurate name either.
 Boy-child had many opinions about the choice of names for these safaris.

 Entrance to Tundra subsection